dothanhtung132/crooze-docxtemplater/README.md

 # crooze-docxtemplater
-using docxtemplater to generate new docx file based on submitted metadata
+using docxtemplater to generate new DOCX file based on submitted metadata from Crooze then upload file to Box Cloud.